 The likely main financial impact of the COVID-19 pandemic on the Scheme is if future investment returns were to be significantly reduced.
-The assumed salary inflation rate has been reduced to allow for the likely impact of the COVID-19 pandemic and a reduction to the assumed investment return both in the long term and for the year ending 30 June 2020 has been made.
-While the assumed CPI inflation rate has been reduced, the assumed investment return has also been reduced by the same amount, offsetting the impact of the reduced CPI inflation rate.
+The assumed investment return both in the long term and for the year ending 30 June 2020 was made to allow for the likely impact of the COVID-19 pandemic, with no further changes being required to be made for the year ending 30 June 2021.
+While the assumed CPI inflation rate was reduced in 2019-20, the assumed investment return was also reduced by the same amount, offsetting the impact of the reduced CPI inflation rate.
+No change to either the CPI inflation rate or the assumed investment return rate was required for 2020-21.
 Refer to Note 4 for more information.